Thriving Thursdays: Mindfulness Matters

 She is a docent of the intercultural management, teaching at the MA-level program, mentor for the course “Russia in the context of the Slavic Businesses” for the DOBA Business school (Maribor, Slovenia).
 Dr. Buko is currently based in the border town Nova Gorica (Slovenia)-Gorizia (Italy), working on the research project “Entrepreneurship and innovation in the tri-border region: Slovenia-Italy-Austria,” teaching cross-border cooperation seminars at the School of Management at Carinthia University of Applied Sciences (Villach, Austria).

 Date: Thursday, May 28, 2020| 18:00-18:30

 “Ready for Storytelling across cultures?
 I am your intercultural practitioner inviting you to enhance the collaboration across borders through the narrative approach”

-Joanna Sell is a devoted traveler who loves discovering diverse aspects of cultural heritage.
+Joanna Sell is a devoted traveller who loves discovering diverse aspects of cultural heritage.
 She offers intercultural workshops and coaching for global corporations, middle-sized enterprises, non-profit organizations, and university students and employees. (at the Leibnitz University (Hannover) and at the Hildesheim University).
-Before that she was awarded the certification in intercultural communication called “Intercultural Trainer and Coach” from the Friedrich-Schiller University in Jena.
+Before that, she was awarded the certification in intercultural communication called “Intercultural Trainer and Coach” from the Friedrich-Schiller University in Jena.
 Joanna graduated at two universities: The Jagiellonian University in Cracow (Magister TitleI) and the Leibnitz University in Hannover (M.A.).

 Talk #6 Mafalda Arias, M.A